ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

 import { action, thunk } from 'easy-peasy';
 //                 👆 add the import
 import * as basketService from '../services/basket-service';
-//              👆 import the service
+//              👆 import the mock service

 const basketModel = {
   productIds: [2],